eajitesh/Reporting-Solution-on-AWS/README.md

 * Configure Jenkins to integrate with BitBucket
 * Configure Jenkins to build, test the app, build docker images, push docker images to AWS ECR/Dockerhub appropriately, and release/deploy app to AWS services (ECS/EC2)

+Details can be found on this page: [Continuous Delivery of Reporting Apps to AWS](https://github.com/eajitesh/Reporting-Solution-on-AWS/blob/master/cicd_reporting_apps_aws.md)